Learn how to help a baby crawl and check out some of the most common alternative “crawling” patterns we’ve seen in our therapy practice.

 Alternative Forms of Crawling

 Some babies pick up the quadruped position quickly and learn to rock back and forth on their hands and knees for a bit before learning the reciprocal arm and leg pattern to move forward.
 Others will learn alternative forms of mobility that can be just as quick but that can create some funky movement patterns and asymmetries in their little bodies as they grow and develop.
+You can learn more about ideas for how to fix asymmetrical crawling and how to support efficient crawling patterns below.

 Here are some of the creative crawling patterns I’ve seen in my career as a physical therapist.